Genesis Chapter 9 Summary

 3. If an animal or fellow man takes the life of a human being, God will require their life as punishment according to Genesis 9:5-6.
 However, if a man provokes an animal by cornering or abusing it, should the animal be killed after it strikes back at the man?
 Why or why not?

 4. If a man kills another man according to Genesis 9:5-6, he is to lose his life.
-This scripture is used to support capital punishment.
-However, how do the Christian beliefs of grace and mercy align with this and other scriptures that require the loss of the murderer's life when he takes another human's life?
+Can this scripture be used to support capital punishment?
+Why or why not?
+How do the Christian beliefs of grace and mercy align with this and other scriptures that require the loss of the murderer's life when he takes another human's life?

 5. Genesis 9:8-11 God establishes His covenant with humankind.
 Does God promise that He will never destroy the earth?
 If not, how does this compare to the image many have of God, that He is a God of love and peace, not of wrath?

 6. God creates a rainbow in the sky as a sign of His covenant with mankind.
-The LGBT community has adopted the rainbow as their symbol.
+Some non-Christian groups have adopted the rainbow as their symbol.
 Should non-Christian groups adopt symbols from the Bible as their own symbols?
 Why or why not?
 What should be a Christian's reaction when this takes place?
-Should a Christian be angry that the LGBT community has adopted the rainbow?

 7. Two times in Genesis 9:15-16, God says that He will use the rainbow as a reminder of the covenant between Him and man.
 Is God able to forget things and need reminders?
 If He is able to forget, how does this affect your faith in God?